dayitv89/OpenCB/README.md

 <b><big>Files</big></b>

 This distribution consists of the full source code for the book reader, including a Xcode project that can be compiled.
 A few sample books are included.
-Contributions for the books or source code is welcome.
+Contributions for books or source code is welcome.

 <b><big>License</big></b>